 Children (4-12 years)

-The Superior room and 2 of the Standard rooms (C and F) can fit a rollaway bed (supplement charge).
-All rooms can hold a travel cot (available to borrow, free of charge).
+Five of the rooms can fit a rollaway bed.
+All rooms can hold a travel cot.

 Hyde Park is a 5-minute walk away.